marcantondahmen/sortable-tree/README.md

 ### The `onChange` Method

-The `onChange` method is called whenever a node is dropped successfully somewhere in the tree and a `DropResultData` object is passed as argument.
+The `onChange` method is called whenever a node is dropped successfully somewhere in the tree and a `SortableTreeDropResultData` object is passed as argument.
-A `DropResultData` object consists of three items:
+A `SortableTreeDropResultData` object consists of three items:

 - `nodes`: The tree structure that contains a `guid`, `element` and `subnodes` for each node
 - `movedNode`: The [node](#nodes) that has been moved